Icenium/icenium-cli/README.md

 To see a complete list of the available commands, click <a href="https://github.com/Icenium/icenium-cli/blob/release/resources/help.txt" target="_blank">here</a> or run `$ appbuilder help` in the command prompt.

 * You can develop your hybrid mobile locally and with limited Internet connectivity.
-* You can benefit from the code editing, code analysis, and version control capabilities provided by your favorite development tools on Windows or OS X.
+* You can benefit from the code editing, code analysis, and version control capabilities provided by your favorite development tools on Windows, OS X, or Linux.
 * You can use the Telerik AppBuilder CLI with the Telerik AppBuilder package for Sublime Text 2 or Sublime Text 3 to build and deploy apps straight from Sublime Text.
 * You can log in and log out of the Telerik Platform.
 * You can view your current login and subscription information.
-* You can create new projects from the *Blank (JavaScript)*, *Blank (TypeScript)* *jQuery Mobile*, *Telerik Friends*, *Kendo UI mobile app*, and *Kendo UI mobile app with data visualization* templates.
+* You can create new projects from the *Blank (JavaScript)*, *Blank (TypeScript)*, *Telerik Friends*, *Kendo UI Blank*, *Kendo UI Drawer*, and *Kendo UI TabStrip* templates.
 * You can create new projects by initializing any existing projects stored locally on your system.
 For example, you can initialize local copies of projects created with the AppBuilder clients or third-party tools.
-* You can export your existing projects from your {{tp}} account and automatically initialize them for development.
+* You can export your existing projects from your Telerik Platform account and automatically initialize them for development.
 * You can clone the Telerik AppBuilder sample apps.
 * You can target Apache Cordova 3.0.0, Apache Cordova 3.2.0, or Apache Cordova 3.5.0.
 * You can migrate between the supported Apache Cordova versions.
 * You can enable and disable the Apache Cordova core and integrated plugins.
 * You can fetch Apache Cordova custom plugins from the Apache Cordova Plugin Registry and import them into your projects.
-* You can list connected iOS and Android devices.
+* You can list connected iOS and Android devices on Windows and OS X systems.
+* You can list connected Android devices on Linux systems.
+* You can view the device log for connected iOS and Android devices on Windows and OS X systems.
-* You can view the device log for connected devices.
+* You can view the device log for connected Android devices on Linux systems.
 * You can build applications for iOS, Android, and Windows Phone 8 and deploy them via QR code.
 * You can build applications for iOS, Android, and Windows Phone 8 and download the application package.
 You can manually deploy the application package on devices.
-* You can build applications for iOS and Android and deploy them via cable connection on connected devices.
+* You can build applications for iOS and Android and deploy them via cable connection on connected devices on Windows and OS X systems.
+* You can build applications for Android and deploy them via cable connection on connected devices on Linux systems.
 * You can load iOS and Android applications in the AppBuilder companion app.
 * You can LiveSync changes wirelessly to remote devices with the three-finger refresh gesture.
+* You can push changes via cable connection to connected iOS and Android devices on Windows and OS X systems.
-* You can push changes via cable connection to connected devices.
+* You can push changes via cable connection to connected Android devices on Linux systems.
 * You can build applications for distribution in the Apple App Store, Google Play, and Windows Phone Store.
 * You can upload your iOS application packages to iTunes Connect.
 * You can run your apps in the device simulator on Windows systems.